FJNel/book-project/api/api-docs.md

 ### DELETE /users/me

-- **Purpose:** Soft-delete the authenticated account and revoke every refresh token.
+- **Purpose:** Initiate a soft-delete.
+Sends a confirmation link to the account email; the account is disabled only after the link is confirmed.

 #### Request Overview